RugbyClubRanks/rugbyclubranks.github.io/projections/2026-03-21-Sharks_V_Munster.md

 layout: page
 title: Sharks V Munster on 2026/03/21
 date: 2026-03-21
-categories: "United Rugby Championship 25/26" match review
+categories: rugby "United Rugby Championship 25/26" match review
 ---
 # Sharks V Munster on 2026/03/21

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting Sharks to win by 2.31.
+This club model is currently predicting Sharks to win by 1.81.

 Our Over/Under is 42.5 - and combined with the spread above, we have a predicted scoreline of 22 to 20